What is Depression?

 So to have the brain working right, intake of B-complex vitamins must be ensured according to the RDI.
 National Institute of Health recommends 1-25 grams of B-vitamins daily to improve mood.

 Vitamin D and depression are also related.
 Individuals who are diagnosed for depression have lower levels of vitamin D. Given this finding, practitioners prescribe adequate exposure to the sun and oral intake of vitamin D supplements.

 DHA short for docosahexaenoic acid is a substance found in Omega 3 fatty acids.
 It is crucial for neurological development and growth.

-Many researches support the intake of omega 3 fatty acid for depression.
-A study carried out in 2008 at National Health and Nutritional Examination Survey concludes, “Any EPA+DHA intake was significantly associated with fewer symptoms.”
+Many pieces of research support the intake of omega 3 fatty acid for depression.
+A study carried out in 2008 at the National Health and Nutritional Examination Survey concludes, “Any EPA+DHA intake was significantly associated with fewer symptoms.”

 DHA is naturally found in fish and DHA supplements are also readily available in the market.

 EPA short for eicosapentaenoic acid is another integral component of Omega 3 fatty acid — derived out of fish oil.
 EPA is found to be more helpful than DHA to treat depression.